oe7drt/oe7drt-hugo/content/about/_index.md

 ## Repeaters around

 Those are the repeaters around my home (and my second home).
-My QTH is around 1180m above sea level (my second home is nearly the same).
+My QTH is around 1180m above sea level (my second home is nearly the same; but 16km to the north).

 | Repeater              | Home QTH, Längenfeld       | Second QTH, Ötz            |
 | :-------------------- | :------------------------- | :------------------------- |